-When I first started making the scripts, I targeted fourth and fifth grade.
+When I first started making the scripts, I targeted fourth and fifth grade intervention.
 My goal was to provide my students with a review of science and social studies curriculum AND address my reading skills.
 The kids really benefited from this and enjoyed them, so I added in fictional stories and branched out to a high/low version for younger readers too.

 Here is an example of a script I have created for the upper grades.
 I live in Virginia, and Virginia Studies is tested in fourth grade.
 This script is about a family road trip to visit tourism sites in the state.
 The mother and child have dialogue along their journey about important historic people and places.
 This one could lead to writing and research opportunities.